 The coronavirus outbreak is one of the saddest events of our history.
 But at the same time, it represented an incredible opportunity of growth for the video gaming market and, in particular, for the esports sector.
-However, only the recognition of esports as a sport can – in my view – lift regulatory restrictions that are currently limiting its global growth and investments.

 The video gaming and esports market during the Covid-19 emergency

 According to the market research company specialized in the gaming sector, Newzoo, the global video game market is expected to reach $ 159 billion in 2020, which is almost three times music industry revenues that achieved $ 57 billion in 2019.